cinemast/libjson-rpc-cpp/README.md

 5 good reasons why you should use libjson-rpc-cpp in your next project:
 ---------
 - Full JSON-RPC 2.0 Support (batch requests, parameter type and name checking, ...).
+- jsonrpcstub: Generates automatically C++ stub-classes for your json-rpc client AND server.
 - Embedded HTTP server to provide simple interfaces for your json-rpc server application.
 - Embedded HTTP client to connect easily via HTTP protocol.
-- jsonrpcstub: Generates automatically C++ classes for your json-rpc client.
 - Super liberal [MIT-License](http://en.wikipedia.org/wiki/MIT_License).

 **Other good reasons to use libjson-rpc-cpp**